-There are no provisions for draining the grease from the pedestal.
-Place a drip pan under the pedestal before removing the shaft and bearings.
-Remove the slinger ring (16) from the shaft.
+Remove the slinger ring (15) from the shaft.
 Remove the pedestal mounting hardware from the base.
 Tie and tag any shims used under the mounting feet for leveling.

-Use snap ring pliers to remove the bearing retaining ring (9) from the pedestal bore.
-Remove the bearing shims (13).
-For ease of reassembly, tie and tag the shims or measure and record their thickness.
+Use snap ring pliers to remove the bearing retaining ring (22) from the pedestal bore.
+Remove the bearing shim set (27); tie and tag the shims, or measure and record their thickness for ease of reassembly.